Douglas A. Vander Griend, Calvin College

 In our quest to study chemical systems with high degrees of organizational, dynamic, and compositional complexity, we have several new major scientific results to report this year.
 For details of previous results, please see the annual report submitted in September of 2012.

 We continue to make progress using spectrophotometric titrations to investigate the self-assembly of the twenty molecular pieces that form into a supramolecular cube (Figure 1).
 The original chemistry was designed by Dr. Michael D. Ward of Sheffield University.
 This represents the most complicated self-assembly process characterization that we or anyone else has undertaken as far as we know.

 Figure 1.
-Six Ligands (two bidentate pyrazolyl-pyridine termini separated by a 3,3'-biphenyl spacer) and 4 cobalt(II) cations form a tetrahedral nanocage in acetonitrile solution.
+Twelve Lnaph ligands (two bidentate pyrazolylpyridine termini separated by a 1,5naphthalene) and 8 nickel(II) cations form a cubic nanocage in acetonitrile or DMF solution.

 Thank you for supporting this research and making the impact possible.